OjikutuOlabode/alx-pre_course/README.md

-i just edited the ead me file from github. task 4
+i just edited the read me file from github. task 4